c5bravo/atak-airguardian-api/README.md

-# ATAK Air Guardian Proxy
+# ATAK AirGuardian Proxy

 A secure REST API that tracks aircraft in real-time using Practice tool API and OpenSky Network data.

 ## What It Does

-Fetches live aircraft data from Practice tool and OpenSky Network, the user filter for airspace, transforms coordinates to MGRS (Military Grid Reference System), and serves the data via a secure API.
+Fetches live aircraft data from Practice tool and OpenSky Network, the user filters for airspace, transforms coordinates to MGRS (Military Grid Reference System), and serves the data via secure API.

 ## How It Works